pedrovieira/PVAlgebraMatrix/README.md

 <b>Specific Linear Algebra Matrix Features</b>:<br>
 * Retrieve the main diagonal elements (in a `NSArray`)
-* Checks if the matrix is a Row / Column vector
+* Check if the matrix is a Row / Column vector
-* Checks if the matrix is a Null / Empty / Square / Identity / Diagonal / Triangular matrix
+* Check if the matrix is a Null / Empty / Square / Identity / Diagonal / Triangular matrix
-* Checks if two matrices are equal
+* Check if two matrices are equal

 How to use
 ----------------